balopez83/One-Mix-3-Hackintosh/README.md

 ## How to Hackintosh your One-Mix:
 ## Requirements

-- One-Mix 3 (This may work on the One-Mix 2s as it has the same m3-8100Y processor and UHD 615 iGPU)
+- One-Mix 3 (This may work on the One-Mix 2s and 3s as it has the same m3-8100Y processor and UHD 615 iGPU)
 - USB 2.0 or microSD card to install macOS on (minimum 8GB though I recommend at least 16GB.
 DO NOT USE A USB 3.0 DRIVE)
   - If you use a USB 3.0 drive in the standard port the installer will fail, additionaly after install it will fail if you boot with a USB 3 in the standard port.
 You can use a USB to USB-C adapter or USB-C hub with a standard USB 3 plugged into the hub with no issues)